Fillings and root canals are treatment options for cavities and tooth decay

 Visiting your dentist regularly is the best way to ensure the longevity of your filling.
 At Crookes and Jenkins Dental, we offer our patients the highest quality fillings, experienced dentistry and helpful advice, so you can be sure that your filling is built to last.

-Dental fillings are one of the more common dental procedures and are often needed by children as well as adults.
+Dental fillings are one of the more common dental procedures and are often needed by both children and adults.

 If your dentist recommends that you need a filling there is no need for alarm.
-It means that you are taking a step in the right direction for preventing further decay (which could escalate into something far more serious).
+It means that you are taking a step in the right direction for preventing further decay.

 Your dentist can help you to understand why you may have cavities in your teeth and guide you through proper oral hygiene techniques to ensure that you won’t need more in the future.